 Configuration

-The default configuration values are defined in the module’s config.py file.
+The default configuration values are defined in the module’s config/config.py file.
 These defaults can be overridden in the top-level invenio.cfg file of an InvenioRDM instance or as environment variables.
+Remember that you will need to restart your InvenioRDM app instance before changes to config variables will take effect.

 Module Enable/Disable

-The entire community stats dashboard module can be enabled or disabled using the COMMUNITY_STATS_ENABLED configuration variable:
+The entire community stats dashboard module can be enabled or disabled using the variable:

 • Scheduled tasks will not run: No automatic aggregation or migration tasks